 To Make the Rouladen Gravy:

 When the beef is fork tender, remove the rouladen from the pot and set aside.
 Pour the liquid and vegetables through a strainer and reserve the liquid.
 (You can set the veggies aside for another purpose, they are yummy.
-Or, as some of our readers have mentioned, you can puree the veggies in the blender and then return them to the gravy.)
+Or you can puree the veggies in the blender and then return them to the gravy.)

 Return the strained liquid back to the pot and bring to a simmer.
 Thicken the gravy either with either a cornstarch slurry (for a clear/translucent gravy) or flour slurry (for an opaque gravy).
 For a creamy gravy you can also add a few tablespoons of heavy cream at this point.
 Simmer, whisking constantly, until the gravy is thickened.